lucidrains/vector-quantize-pytorch/README.md

 vq = VectorQuantize(
     dim = 256,
-    codebook_dim = 32,         # a number of papers have shown smaller codebook dimension to be acceptable heads = 8,                 # number of heads to vector quantize, codebook shared across all heads codebook_size = 8196,
+    codebook_dim = 32,                  # a number of papers have shown smaller codebook dimension to be acceptable heads = 8,                          # number of heads to vector quantize, codebook shared across all heads separate_codebook_per_head = True,  # whether to have a separate codebook per head.
+False would mean 1 shared codebook codebook_size = 8196,
     accept_image_fmap = True
 )